 First, you need to boil the water to about 70 degrees Celsius to kill all the germs then fill your travel thermos.

 Carry the thermos with you to the bedroom or baby’s nursery.
 Immediately the baby wakes up, pour the water into a bowl and start warming the bottle.
 If the water is hot enough, the milk will be ready within a few minutes.

 Some parents also use this water to prepare formula.
 Put cooled boiled water in a bottle, add a little hot water from the flask then add the formula and shake thoroughly.

 Check the temperature to ensure that the formula is lukewarm (about 37 degrees Celsius) before feeding the baby.

 It is important to note that a baby’s formula and breast milk should be handled with utmost care and hygiene.
 It is not recommended to warm the bottles and leave them out for too long before feeding as this may put your baby’s health at risk.
 This is why this article on how to keep baby bottles warm at night gives you different ways to prepare fresh formula or breast milk within minutes.
+These hacks can also be used to warm baby bottles on the go.
 If you have warm water already near your, preparing formula takes just a few minutes.
 Similarly, if you have hot water, it only takes a few minutes to warm breast milk bottles or you can use a bottle warmer.